Is Coronavirus Covered by Health Insurance in USA?

 - Blue Cross Blue Shield will only cover member’s test costs and hospitalization costs will be paid as per plan.

 - Aetna (a CVS company) has announced that they will waive the member costs for hospitalization at all in-network facilities.

 - CNBC reported that Cigna and Humana have also announced a waiver of patient costs including hospitalization and ambulance transfer.

-The visitor visa insurance that you may have bought before coming to US may or may not cover Coronavirus test and treatment.
+The visitor visa insurance that you may have bought before coming to the US may or may not cover Coronavirus tests and treatments.

 Your best option is to check with your insurance company.
 If they do not cover, you need to check with your current state for free COVID-19 tests.

-Most travel insurance companies have turned a blind eye for people who visit a country that a CDC, WHO or another government agency has issued an alert to not visit during COVID-19 Pandemic.
+Most travel insurance companies have turned a blind eye to people who visit a country that a CDC, WHO, or another government agency has issued an alert to not visit during COVID-19 Pandemic.
 This simply means that the coronavirus test or treatment will not be covered.